 After taking in all the wonderful nature in the bog take the scenic route back to the inn.
 Turn left (north) on Route 150 and drive on the West Virginia Scenic Highway.
 You’ll be high above on this drive, so make sure to stop at all the lookouts to take in the sights.
 This is a great spot for the picnic we mentioned.
 There are also a lot of trails off of this byway, so if you enjoy walking/hiking there many great spots.
 You can also take the one and only exit for the Tea Creek area.
 This a nice little spot for fishing if you brought you gear.

 After lunch you can either head back to the Inn going through Marlinton and do quick visit to Watoga State Park for a little hiking, or you can drive north toward Snowshoe and head back via Route 66 and the railroad town of Cass.
 If you opt for Cass try to time it so that you can take a ride on their steam engine and roar through the mountains.
 This is a fun adventure for any age.

 **If you visit in the spring you are right in the middle of ramp season.
 Kate goes foraging for ramps every year in that area.
 See if she'll share her favorite spots!

-Once you finally make your way back to the inn, go jump in the pool, if there is time, before heading to the Waterwheel Restaurant for dinner.
+Once you finally make your way back to the inn relax by one of our outdoor firepits before heading to the Waterwheel Restaurant for dinner.